 Being hunched over a computer screen or steering wheel all day long can have a major negative effect on your posture.
 If you find yourself in these types of positions for 8 or more hours a day it might be a good idea to invest in some type of product or brace that will help straighten the back and spine.

 Previous Or Current Injuries

 If you have damaged your back or spine in the past it is entirely possible that this could cause you to experience bad posture.
-Without corrective surgery there won’t be much that you can do to combat this type or issue, and in some cases surgery might not even be enough.
+Without corrective surgery, there won’t be much that you can do to combat this type of issue, and in some cases, surgery might not even be enough.